PermutaTriangle/Permuta/README.md

 # ./setup.py develop
 ```

-To run the unit tests, you can run the following command:
+To run the unit tests using pytest run
 ```
-./setup.py test
+pytest --cov permuta tests
 ```
+This requires `pytest` and `pytest-cov`.

 ## Usage
 Once you've installed Permuta, it can be imported into a Python script just